deutsche-nationalbibliothek/semeval25_llmensemble/README.md

 # Usage

 ## Dataset recreation
-To optimize and test our system, we used two sampled splits of the dev-set of ~1000 items, dev-opt and dev-test.
+To optimize and test our system, we used two sampled splits of the dev-set of ~1000 items, `dev-opt` and `dev-test`.
 This is how you can re-create them (run from ):
 ```bash
 python src/preprocess.py -d llms4subjects/shared-task-datasets/TIBKAT/ -s dev -t Article-Book-Conference-Report-Thesis -l en de -u all-subjects-tib-core-subjects -o datasets/dev-test.csv --include_docs assets/dev-test_idns.csv